sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-06-15-gsoc-25-diwangshu-week02.md

   **Solution:** I first implemented the second option because it is simple and works fine, but the summary generation needs to be done separately for each agent, which I don't think is ideal.
 Therefore, I have decided to try the first option.
 I have already started working on it.
 I need to fix some bugs, and it will be completed by tomorrow (2025-06-16).

-- **Challenge:** Retrieved context is irrelevant when the project code is passed.
+- **Challenge 2 :** Retrieved context is irrelevant when the project code is passed.
 The retriever component returns three chunks arranged in priority.
 However, a project code can contain many keywords, making the retriever not particularly useful.

   **Solution:** I am considering scanning all the keywords (like block names) first and passing their information to the LLM.
 This data will be stored in a dictionary.
 Example: